hackbrightacademy/css_trials/README.md

 Layout Trials
 =============
 Before you are a series of HTML layout tasks, increasing in order of difficulty.
 For this exercise, recreate the layout presented in the screenshot of each task.
+Though you may be tempted, stay away from floats.

 * [Trial 01](001.md) - Hello World
 * [Trial 02](002.md) - The Red DIV